brakenium/pwe-wiki/wiki/rules-and-information_735481399481729115/20-information.md

 # INFORMATION
-## Channel information
-<#735520870910394532> suggestions is where you can write down ideas for this server, so we can always keep improving.
 ## General information
 - *If you want to report a member breaking the rules in voice, please report them to a moderator.*
 - If you're an outfit rep, please set your outfittag infront of your name.